There are lots of reasons you might want to find trending content, including:

 Alternatively, you can select a particular category or a particular publication you want to read content from.

 It’s these options that serve to make Feedly a great tool for finding trending content.

 Whether you click on a topic or a specific publication, the top of the page will display the current three most popular articles for that topic or publication.

-To see more popular content, either click the article (whether you read it or not is up to you) or click “hide.”
+To see more popular content, either click the article (whether you read it or not is up to you) or click “mark as read and hide.”
 Then, refresh the page.

 Self-proclaimed or not, Reddit’s title as the “Front Page of the Internet” is very much deserved.

-If you’ve never really gotten onboard with Reddit, I understand.
-It’s not the most user-friendly or intuitive of platforms, and getting the most out of it takes time.
+If you’ve never really gotten onboard with Reddit, I get it.
+It’s not the most user-friendly or intuitive of platforms, and getting the most out of it takes time and practice.
 You not only need to learn how the platform works, you also need to know where the active subreddits that align with your interests are hiding.

 Once you’ve gotten past that hurdle, however, Reddit is a goldmine of content inspiration.